ubc-subbots/Software_Challenge/README.md

 ## The challenge!
 1. The challenge is to get the turtle in the turtlesim simulator to perform a sinusoidal motion in the simulation area.
 2. First you'll need to run the turtilesim, to run the turtlesim, follow the instructions at http://wiki.ros.org/turtlesim.
 3. Use the solution.cpp to implement a solution where the turtlesim performs a sinusoidal wave.
-Instructions on how to interact with the turtle in the simulator are located at http://wiki.ros.org/turtlesim/Tutorials/Moving%20in%20a%20Straight%20Line.
-This will tell you how to move in a straight line, but you must edit the code to move in a sinusoidal fashion.
+This can be done by publishing (http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29) a geom_twist message to the /turtle1/cmd_vel topic.
 4. Once you've finished your solution contact Cam to demo it!

 ### Important Notes: